JudeQuintana/terraform-main/mega_mesh_demo/README.md

 ![mega-mesh](https://jq1-io.s3.amazonaws.com/mega-mesh/ten-full-mesh-tgw.png)

 ---
-Update 1/27/2024:
+Update 1/29/2024:
- - The Terraform Public Registry is mostly* syncing modules correctly again so've pointed all module sources back to the public registry.
+ - The Terraform Public Registry is syncing modules correctly again so I've pointed all module sources back to the registry.
- - The new Mega Mesh module is now published and all registry modules will continue work together.
+ - The new Mega Mesh module is now published and all registry modules will continue to work together.
  - I'm getting questions regarding the difference between full mesh TGWs vs CloudWAN.
 I'm reposting my reply here:
 ```